 Welcome to Plymouth College of Art, and a very special welcome to the Foundation Diploma in Art and Design.
 We have an exciting year ahead!
-Below you will find a range of information relating to your registration, induction and your Summer Project.
-To access this information digitally, please visit our blog at pcapalace.com.
+Did you miss our Induction day in July?
+You can find out the info you missed here!

 The registration process will take approximately half a day and you will register, undertake initial assessments and have a briefing from your Subject Leader.

 Your offer is subject to you meeting the entry requirements of 5 GCSEs at C (or 4) or above, including English and an Art related subject (if you have taken one this year), as well as two A Levels at grade C or above.

 We need to see your results before registration; you’re welcome to bring these to our drop-in days on Thursday 16, Friday 17 August between 10.00 am - 3.00 pm.
 This will be at Tavistock Place campus opposite Drake Circus shopping centre.
 If you cannot come in then please email email@example.com with a scan or photocopy of your results and we will call you back.
 If you do not achieve the entry requirements please come in or call us to talk through your options.